 Due to the size of the site, the house could be stretched to extend to nearly 85m from east to west: The north elevation is totally glazed across the three storeys with deeply recessed glazing to create sun control.

-The Sketch Plans were further developed by Werner van der Meulen, as well as the rigorous development of the 3D Design, marrying the plans to the spatial experience of the house.
-The aesthetic is quite embedded into the context, with the house being clad with natural stone and rusted steel panels framing apertures in the façade.
-The materials speak to the taste of our client, as well as the context.
+The house is clad with natural stone and rusted steel panels framing openings in the façade.
+These materials speak to the taste of the client, as well as the environment.

 The soil is composed of deep slate rock which had to be excavated and used for the gabion walls or crushed and covered with topsoil to create the garden.
 The sloped land was reduced to different terraces, creating a stepped landscape with a large retaining pond on the lowest level.